jonathanrao99/Apple-stock-prediction-using-LSTM/README.md

 ## 🛠️ Installation & Setup

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.8 or higher (tested with Python 3.13.5)
-- Jupyter Notebook or JupyterLab
 - Git (for cloning)

 ### Quick Start